sebdel/mra-tools/README.md

 # mra-tools

-Install node, npm and then:
+Install node, npm and clone this repo.
+Then, at the root of mra-tools, do:

-npm install
+`npm install`

-and run with:
+To run it:

-npm start input_file.mra
+`npm start test.mra`